-Inmates aren’t celebrated for their coping skills.
-If they had them, their circumstances (and yours) might be different.
-The reality is, one in every 10 inmates will complain about something.
+One in every 10 inmates will complain about something (alright...that number might be higher).
 What they’ll allege, and how far they’re willing to take that complaint varies.
 And as every good Jail Administrator, Warden, and member of Command Staff know, line staff do more in a shift than you’ll be credited for.

 So how do you balance all of your shift responsibilities and documentation needs with the amount of time you have in an eight or 12 hour shift?

 Here are four simple tips to consider when it comes to stronger, better documentation.

 1. Review and drive improvements to your policies and procedures that govern documentation.

 If your policies and procedures related to daily activity logging:

 - Lack detail (either by staff member, shift, platoon, etc.)